 Saving Lives at the Golden Gate Bridge

 As of January 1, 2024, the Golden Gate Bridge now has a continuous physical suicide barrier installed the full length of the 1.7-mile span.
-The suicide deterrent system, also known as the net, has been installed on the east and west sides of approximately 95% of the Bridge.
-In some areas of the Bridge, due to ongoing construction or design factors, vertical fencing is in place instead of or in addition to the net.
+The suicide deterrent system, also known as the net, has been installed on the east and west sides of the Bridge.

 The purpose of the net is to reduce the number of deaths associated with individuals jumping off the Bridge.
 The net is a proven design that deters people from jumping, serves as a symbol of care and hope to despondent individuals, and, if necessary, offers people a second chance.